New Jersey Rehabiliation Association

 There shall be an Executive Committee consisting of the elected officers, which are: President, President-elect, Secretary, Treasurer, and immediate Past-President.

 Section 2 Responsibilities

-The Executive Committee shall fulfill such functions as delegated to it by the Board of Directors.
-It shall bring to the attention of the Board of Directors items of business imperative for the constructive operations of the State.
+The Executive Committee shall fulfill such functions as delegated to it by the board of directors.
+It shall bring to the attention of the Board of Directors items of business imperative for the constructive operations of NJRA.

 Section 3 Meetings

-The Executive Committee shall meet as necessary between meetings of the Board of Directors at the discretion of the President.
-If possible, fourteen days notice indicating date, time, place, and items and business shall be given.
+The executive committee shall meet as necessary between meetings of the board of directors at the discretion of the NJRA president.
+If possible, 14 days? notice indicating date, time, place, and items and business shall be given.